All Episodes

 Well, that's very much true, yes.

-Why the polar bear is one of the primary indicators of endangerment of the polar bears is one of the key things with regard to climate change.
+And that's the reason the Arctic is one of the focal points of this, why the polar bear is one of the primary indicators of endangerment of the polar bears is one of the key things with regard to climate change.

-So, yes, we refer to that as the ice albedo feedback.
+So yes, we refer to that as the ice-albedo feedback.

-So albedo refers to the reflectivity, and it's snow and ice.
+So albedo refers to the reflectivity and it's snow and ice.

 As snow and ice goes down, the planet gets darker, so it absorbs more radiation, and so it amplifies things.

-That kind of effect also takes place in mountain areas, and so it's probably happening out here in Colorado as well, and some of the bigger changes, therefore, are also occurring in mountain areas.
+That kind of effect also takes place in mountain areas, and so it's probably happening out here in Colorado as well.

 Oh, I didn't even ask where you were.